Questions about the National Indian Education Study (NIES)

 Four studies from NCES that use 2007-08 Schools and Staffing Survey (SASS) data describe characteristics of elementary and secondary public, private, and Bureau of Indian Education (BIE) schools, focusing on school characteristics, school library media centers, principals, and teachers.

 There are other recent reports using NAEP data from the Regional Educational Laboratories (REL) in the Institute of Education Sciences (IES).
 To find these reports, search the Education Resources Information Center known as ERIC.

-Since its inception in 1969, NAEP assessments have been conducted in numerous academic subjects, including the arts, civics, economics, geography, mathematics, reading, science, U.S. history, and writing.
-In addition to these subjects, NAEP is developing computer-based writing assessments for fourth-, eighth-, and twelfth-grade students, and is working on the development of an assessment of student literacy in technology and engineering.
-This assessment is scheduled for 2014.
+Since its inception in 1969, NAEP assessments have been conducted in numerous academic subjects, including the arts, civics, economics, geography, mathematics, reading, science, technology and engineering literacy, U.S. history, and writing.

 Since 1988, the National Assessment Governing Board has been responsible for selecting the subject areas to be assessed.
 Furthermore, the Governing Board oversees development of the frameworks that underlie the assessments and the specifications that guide the development of the assessment instruments.
 The framework for each subject area is determined through a collaborative development process that involves teachers, curriculum specialists, subject-matter specialists, school administrators, parents, and members of the general public.